SyncfusionExamples/Building-Apps-for-Microsoft-Teams-with-Blazor-using-Syncfusion-Components/README.md

-# Building-Apps-for-Microsoft-Teams-with-Blazor-using-Syncfusion-Components
+# Microsoft Teams App with Blazor using Syncfusion&reg; Components
-This example showcases a simple App for Microsoft Teams with Syncfusion Blazor Components.
+This example showcases a simple App for Microsoft Teams with Syncfusion&reg; Blazor Components.

 ## Overview

-This section explains how to  run the first Microsoft Teams application (MSTeams App) with Syncfusion<sup style="font-size:70%">&reg;</sup> Blazor components.
+This section explains how to  run the first Microsoft Teams application (MSTeams App) with Syncfusion&reg; Blazor components.

 ## Prerequisites